Alex Chidiac

 The Results.

-Over 50 shirt orders & over $1000 raised for The Big Issue Street Soccer program.
+Over 100 shirt sold, and $1500 raised for The Big Issue Street Soccer program.

 Our Video